Italy: The Dolomites

 Mount Plose; 4 miles, easy to moderate

 After enjoying an included breakfast at your hotel a representative will meet you at 9:00 a.m. in the lobby for the transportation to Bressanone/Brixen, Italy.
-Your guides will meet you at 1:30 p.m. after lunch on your own in the lobby of Adler Historic Guesthouse (similar in name to your Innsbruck hotel) in Bressanone/Brixen, Italy.
+Your leaders will meet you at 1:30 p.m. after lunch on your own in the lobby of Adler Historic Guesthouse (similar in name to your Innsbruck hotel) in Bressanone/Brixen, Italy.
 They will be wearing Country Walkers shirts.

 The tour begins in the charming medieval town of Bressanone (as it is known in Italian; in German, it’s Brixen), located just 28 miles south of the Brenner Pass, the border between Italy and Austria.
 Bressanone is located in the South Tyrol, the part of Italy encompassing the Trentino and Alto Adige areas, and a bilingual region that belonged to Austria until 1918.
 In fact, locals speak more German than Italian.
 This “Ancient Bishop’s City” is nestled between two rivers and enveloped by mountains sloping down to vineyards and lush orchards, with a pleasant center of narrow cobblestone streets, pastel-colored houses, and lovely buildings and bridges.